Alazizu6798/Youtube-Trending-Videos-Analysis/README.md

 - How many views do our trending videos have?
 Do most of them have a large number of views?
 Is having a large number of views required for a video to become trending?
 - The same questions above, but applied to likes and comment count instead of views.
 - Which video remained the most on the trendin-videos list?
-- How many trending videos contain a fully-capitalized word in their titles?
 - What are the lengths of trending video titles?
 Is this length related to the video becoming trendy?
 - How are views, likes, dislikes, comment count, title length, and other attributes correlate with (relate to) each other?
 How are they connected?
 - Which YouTube channel have the largest number of trending videos?